My Story

 Justice Orientation

-Growing up in such diverse communities put me in direct contact with the plight of the poor in the global south, and with the global refugee crisis.
-To me, it was clear that my faith had everything to do with what my poor and refugee friends were going through, and with the injustice and violence they suffered.
-As a teenager, I saw Jesus as someone in solidarity with the suffering and oppressed, and as one who came to bring liberty to captives, and good news to the poor.
+Growing up in diverse communities put me in direct contact with the plight of the poor in the global south, and the global refugee crisis.
+As a teenager in Thailand, I saw that my faith connected with their struggles.
+I came to see Jesus as someone in solidarity with the suffering and oppressed, and as one who came to bring liberty to captives, and good news to the poor.

-I have also experienced the pain of feeling close to diverse people who end up on opposite sides of a war, a bitter political conflict, or other lines of hatred and violence.
+I have also experienced the pain of loving diverse people who end up on opposite sides of a war, a bitter political conflict, or other lines of hatred and violence.
 The wounds of the world have often cut through my own heart, as I’ve also wrestled with the questions of who I am and where I belong.

 Crisis of Faith

-In 2009, my family was in a serious car accident in Thailand, which left my mom in a coma with a traumatic brain injury for almost three months, before she woke up.
-Thankfully, she had all of her memory, but was physically disabled.
+In 2009, my family was in a serious car accident in Thailand, which left my mom in a coma with a traumatic brain injury for almost three months.
+Thankfully, she woke up with all of her memory, but was physically disabled.
 In the midst of this crisis, we moved back to the U.S.

 It was a rough transition.
-I found myself now culturally alienated from people in my “passport country.”
+I found myself culturally alienated from people in my “passport country.”
 Even more troubling, I quickly discovered that many American Christians did not share my concern for justice (except perhaps for very limited issues.)
-What to me was so clear in the gospels was even offensive to many of them.
-This was one of the things which ultimately pushed me into a crisis of faith and deconstruction, along with mounting church hurt and mental health struggles.
+What was so clear to me from scripture was even offensive to some.
+This was one of the things which pushed me into a crisis of faith and deconstruction.

-It was clear to me that the modernist way of “proving” through evidence that I am right and others are wrong wouldn’t work.
-No matter how hard I tried, I couldn’t figure out who was right, and the mental gymnastics were destroying me.
+It eventually became clear to me that the western way of attempting to “prove” through evidence that I am right and others are wrong wouldn’t work, and the mental gymnastics were destroying me.
 On top of everything, it seemed that if God was real, he had abandoned me in my despair, and wasn’t showing up to help.

 There had to be another way.